WileyIndiaP/Automation-with-Puppet-5/README.md

 In this book all of the real-time experiences have been shared in the book in a way so that anyone (Developer, Build & Release or a Sysadmin) can understand the Ansible concepts easily.

-If you feel this book is for you, get your [copy](https://www.wileyindia.com/automation-with-puppet-5-0.html) today!

 ## Highlights of the Book

 * Simple to understand for basic, intermediate and advanced reference.